Reelix/Server-Stuff/README.md

 This is a collection of useful scripts and such that I use for fast server setups.

-nginx/default - A custom file for SSL PHP setups - Commonly placed in /etc/nginx/sites-available/default
+ssh/fix-ssh.sh - Modern SSH uses sockets for incoming SSH connections.
+This saves some RAM.
+The downside is that this makes it so configuring SSH is annoying.
+This reverts it. nginx/default - A custom file for SSL PHP setups - Commonly placed in /etc/nginx/sites-available/default
 nginx/setup.sh - Installs Nginx, php, and sets up Certbot for https
 scripts/infosec-setup.sh - A once-run script to install basic infosec utilities